$Q$-Laguerre spectral density and quantum chaos in the Wishart-Sachdev-Ye-Kitaev model

 and, therefore, to first-order in $1/N$, the spectral density of the SYK model is Gaussian.

 To next-to-leading order---or exactly when $q\propto\sqrt{N}$---we take the commutations of $\Gamma$-matrices into account but ignore their correlations.
 The number of required commutations in a trace equals the number of crossings in the corresponding perfect-matching diagram.
-Since the trace with a single permutation was evaluated in Eq.~(\ref{eq:diagram_t2_perfect_matching}) and corresponds to diagram $t_2$, a diagram $\pi$ with $\mathrm{cross}(\pi)$ crossings is approximately given by $t_2^{\mathrm{cross}(\pi)}$.\footnote{The number of crossings of a perfect matching correponds precisely to the number of crossings of lines in its diagram.
+Since the trace with a single permutation was evaluated in Eq.~(\ref{eq:diagram_t2_perfect_matching}) and corresponds to diagram $t_2$, a diagram $\pi$ with $\mathrm{cross}(\pi)$ crossings is approximately given by $t_2^{\mathrm{cross}(\pi)}$.\footnote{The number of crossings of a perfect matching corresponds precisely to the number of crossings of lines in its diagram.
 This is no longer true for permutation diagrams.} \footnote{The number of perfect matchings in $\mathcal{M}_{2p}$ with $k$ crossings can be explicitly computed for arbitrary $(p,k)$ and is tabulated as sequence A067311 in the Online Encyclopedia of Integer Sequences (OEIS)~\cite{OEIS_A067311}.} By summing over all diagrams, the moments are given by

-The sum on the right-hand side of Eq.~(\ref{eq:moments_combinatorics_SYK}) can be evaluated by the Touchard-Riodan formula~\cite{riordan1975}.
-Alternatively, it can be recognized as the $2p$th moment of the orthogonality weight of the Q-Hermite polynomials with $Q=t_2(q,N)$~\cite{ismail1987}:
+The sum on the right-hand side of Eq.~(\ref{eq:moments_combinatorics_SYK}) can be evaluated by the Touchard-Riordan formula~\cite{riordan1975}.
+Alternatively, it can be recognized as the $2p$th moment of the orthogonality weight of the $Q$-Hermite polynomials with $Q=t_2(q,N)$~\cite{ismail1987}:

 supported on $-\EH\leq E\leq \EH$, where $\EH$ is the (dimensionless) ground-state energy of the SYK model given by